 As with several other traits listed, choice has strong alignment to accountability and ownership, which are their own topics altogether.

 It is not just entry level and more junior employees who feel this pain.
-A report recently referenced on the InsideHR website notes that the issue is as apparent within leadership ranks also.
+A report on the InsideHR website notes that the issue is as relevant within leadership ranks also.

 There are worryingly low engagement levels of Australia’s workers across different industries…which found that those earning between $70,000 to $150,000 are the least engaged in their work, suggesting that middle management as a collective are disengaged.

 “Middle income earners are less engaged than any other type of employee,” said Andrew Marty, managing director of organisational consulting firm SACS Consulting, which conducted the Disengaged Nation study.
 “Middle managers have less autonomy in their decision making and more disenchantment with their work than either lower paid workers at the coalface or higher paid executives leading organisations,” he said.
 “This middle manager lag is no doubt dragging organisational productivity down.”
 (3)